bigcommerce/dev-docs/docs/api-docs/store-management/shipping/shipping-provider-api.md

 ![Connect Carrier via UI](https://storage.googleapis.com/bigcommerce-production-dev-center/images/connection%20settings.png 'Connection options in Shipping Manager')

-A merchant can then define and enable multiple real-time shipping methods for your carrier app in any shipping zone.
+After connecting your carrier, a merchant can define and enable multiple real-time shipping methods for your carrier app in any shipping zone.

 #### How API users will use your app
 API users can connect your carrier to the store by using the [Create a carrier connection](/api-reference/store-management/shipping-api/shipping-carrier/postshippingcarrierconnection) endpoint.
 In the request, API users will send the carrier ID that you obtained during app setup, as well as values for your app's connection options.
 Specifically, API users will specify the `code` for each connection option as a property under the `connection` object when they connect to your carrier, for example: